IFC invests US$5.6 billion to support private sector development in Africa

-The International Finance Corporation (IFC), a member of the World Bank Group, has committed US$5.6 billion to private sector development in the Middle East and sub-Saharan Africa in the fiscal year 2020.
+The International Finance Corporation (IFC), a member of the World Bank Group, has committed $5.6 billion to private sector development in the Middle East and sub-Saharan Africa in the fiscal year 2020.

 The support is to aid businesses across the two regions to launch, grow, provide jobs and fight the impacts of the global COVID-19 pandemic.